isus-ipanienko/seal/README.md

-# nyartos
-NYARTOS - A Real Time Operating System For Embedded Devices
+# NYARTOS - A Real Time Operating System For Embedded Devices

 Work in progress